Clement Anderson Akrofi: Early life and education

 Clement Anderson Akrofi was born in Apirede in the Akuapem area of the Eastern Region of Ghana.
 He belonged to the Guan ethnic group and thus, Twi was not his native language.
 In 1873, his parents, Andreas Kwaku Adu and Rosina Akosua Twewa, who were subsistence farmers, were among the first batch of congregants to join the then newly established Basel Mission Church in Apirede.
 Akrofi was afflicted by poliomyelitis which led to infantile paralysis and the loss of lower limb movement.
-He was confined to a wheelchair for his entire life.
+He used a wheelchair for his entire life.
 As a child, he was influenced by the Pietist movement of the Basel missionaries and became actively involved in church activities.

 Akrofi had his primary school education at Apirede followed his middle school education at Akropong.
 He was then admitted to the Scottish Mission Teacher Training College (Basel Mission Seminary) and trained as a teacher-catechist.
 During this time, his life philosophy was shaped by the educational ideas Presbyterian Scottish missionaries who replaced the Basel missionaries after their expulsion, as “alien security risk”, by the British colonial government at the beginning of World War I. As many Basel missionaries were either of German or Swiss German origins, the colonial government saw them as political appendages of the German government.